 Design Tip #3: Communicate Clearly and Set Expectations

-Every interaction on an app or website have a result.
+Every interaction on an app or website has a result.
 A consequence of the action, if you will.
-Clicking a button, depending on what that button is, could lead to you making a financial transaction, you sharing your location and you making a hilarious comment on your friend’s Facebook picture.
+Depending on what that button is, clicking a button could lead to you making a financial transaction, sharing location, or making a hilarious comment on your friend’s Facebook picture.
 The possibilities are endless.

 That is why it’s important to communicate to users what exactly each component of your UI does and what the subsequent impact will be.